Spinal Cord Stimulators

-Spinal cord stimulators have changed the lives of patients who suffer from persistent pain in their trunk and limbs.
+Spinal cord stimulators have changed the lives of patients who suffer from persistent pain in their trunks and limbs.
 The spinal cord stimulator treatment option helps relieve intense pain, allowing patients to enjoy life once again.

 A spinal cord stimulator is an implanted electronic device used to help treat chronic pain.
 It consists of an electric lead (or wire) placed beside the spinal cord.
 The wire is connected to a generator that produces a computer-controlled electrical signal.
-These low voltage electrical signals prevent messages of pain from reaching the brain.
+These low-voltage electrical signals prevent messages of pain from reaching the brain.

 Where is the spinal cord stimulator implanted?